anjanadevanand/toyWGN/README.md

 >
 > Condition system for internal functions that do not interact with user inputs?
 >
 > Formatting of error messages?
-Tidyverse style guide recommendations about bulleting error messages, and providing information about multiple issues in a single pass.
+Tidyverse style guide recommends bulleting error messages, and providing information about multiple issues in a single pass.

 **********************
 #### Notes on Conditions and Condition Handling